Kenneth Woollcombe: Scholar and bishop

-Woollcombe was Professor of Dogmatic Theology at the General Theological Seminary in New York from 1960 to 1963, and then became principal of Coates Hall, the theological college of the Scottish Episcopal Church in Edinburgh, and a canon of Edinburgh Cathedral.
+Woollcombe was Professor of Dogmatic Theology at the General Theological Seminary in New York from 1960 to 1963, and then became principal of Edinburgh Theological College, the theological college of the Scottish Episcopal Church in Edinburgh, and a canon of Edinburgh Cathedral.
 He became Bishop of Oxford in 1971, succeeding Harry Carpenter; Woollcombe was consecrated a bishop by Michael Ramsey, Archbishop of Canterbury, on 16 March 1971 at Westminster Abbey.
 He supported rapprochement with the Methodist Church, and became well known as a committed advocate of the ordination of women as full priests within the Church.
 He was chairman of the Society for Promoting Christian Knowledge (SPCK) from 1973 to 1979, and a delegate to the World Council of Churches (WCC) in Nairobi, later joining the central committee of the WCC.
 He was mentioned as a possible Archbishop of Canterbury.
 However, he found his position a strain, and suffered from poor health.
 His first wife died of cancer in 1976, and he resigned as Bishop of Oxford in 1978.
 He moved to London to become an Assistant Bishop (1978–1981) to the Bishop of London, Gerald Ellison; he was given responsibility for the City of Westminster.
 He remarried in 1980, to Juliet Dearmer (granddaughter of Canon Percy Dearmer) who had become a deaconess in 1977.
 They had one daughter.

 He declined the positions of Provost of Coventry Cathedral and Bishop of Worcester, deciding to serve as canon precentor at St Paul's Cathedral instead, an office that he was installed into on 1 November 1981 and held until he retired in 1989.
 He was committed to ecumenism, serving as a member of the Churches Council for Covenanting for Unity, and as chairman of the English Anglican-Roman Catholic Conversations.
 He sat as one of the five judges of the Court of Ecclesiastical Causes Reserved which granted a retrospective faculty for Henry Moore's controversial new altar commissioned by Chad Varah and Peter Palumbo, Baron Palumbo for St Stephen Walbrook.